fwenzel/upshot/README.md

-upshot
+UpShot
 ======

 ![](https://raw.github.com/fwenzel/upshot/master/images/icon48.png)

-upshot is an automatic screen shot uploader for OS X, written in Python.
+UpShot is an automatic screen shot uploader for OS X, written in Python.

 > *Note:* This is experimental software and probably does not do what you want yet without massaging the source code.
-> I drop ``XXX`` comments into the source code when I am cutting corners to make it easy to spot what needs fixed.
+> This is going to change over time and become more convenient to use.
 > As always, pull requests and Issues on github are welcome!

 Features